Yoon-1023/Yoon-1023.github.io/index.md

   <p>
-      My current research, supervised by <a href="https://people.math.wisc.edu/~spagnolie/">Saverio Spagnolie</a> and based on the work of <a href="https://people.math.wisc.edu/~tgchandler/">Thomas G. J. Chandler</a>, focuses on the interaction of an immersed body within a semi- infinite nematic liquid crystal.
+      My current research, supervised by <a href="https://people.math.wisc.edu/~spagnolie/">Saverio Spagnolie</a> and based on the work of <a href="https://people.math.wisc.edu/~tgchandler/">Thomas G. J. Chandler</a>, focuses on the elastic interaction of an immersed body within a semi- infinite nematic liquid crystal.
 This project utilizes a blend of applied mathematical techniques, including asymptotic analysis, numerical methods, and complex analysis, to tackle the unique challenges presented by such interactions in anisotropic environments.
   </p>

   <p>
       More broadly, I am fascinated by the application of analytical mathematics to model physical systems, particularly where intricate mathematical methods reveal insights into real-world phenomena.
-For example, I am interested in the interactions of bodies and boundaries in three-dimensional unsteady Stokes flow, which involves exploring the Maxey-Riley equation using the Laplace transform method and Lorentz reciprocity principles.
+For example, I am interested in the interactions of bodies and boundaries in three-dimensional unsteady Stokes flow, which generally involves exploring the Maxey-Riley equation using the Laplace transform method and
+  Lorentz reciprocity principles.
   </p>
   </div>
 </div>